wodowiesel/PiFunk/README.md

 ### Build:

-You will need some libraries for this:
+First update & upgrade system:

 `sudo apt update` for system updates

 `sudo apt upgrade` for system upgrades

+You will need some libraries for this:

 `sudo apt-get install libsndfile1-dev`